mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/validating-admission-policies.md

 Let's do it, let's deploy our first policy!

-This policy is composed by one `ValidatingAdmissionPolicy` defining the validation (CEL expression) and the
+This policy is composed by one `ValidatingAdmissionPolicy` defining the validation with the CEL expression and one `ValidatingAdmissionPolicyBinding` binding the policy to the appropriate resources in the cluster:
 ```bash
 cat << EOF | kubectl apply -f -
 apiVersion: admissionregistration.k8s.io/v1alpha1